 How to Use Segmentation in Your Video Strategy?

 By now, most marketers and business owners already know of the positive effects explainer videos have on a marketing campaign.
 But what still eludes a lot of people is how to create an effective on-brand video that maximizes ROI.
 One of the often neglected ways to do that is to segment your audience.
-Segmentation allows you to identify different groups of target customers in a way that will help you understand them better.
-This way, you can create personalized, hyper-specific campaigns that are much more likely to produce success.
+Market segmentation allows you to identify different groups of target customers in a way that will help you understand them better.
+This way, you can create personalized, hyper-specific campaigns.
+These are much more likely to produce success.
 It also presents you with the data to determine which campaign generates the most revenue.

 Here’s an example: every SaaS business needs an explainer video, but the pain points of a B2B company are very different from those of a B2C.
-Going deeper, a business-to-business start-up that sells ERPs for healthcare professionals faces challenges that are different than, say, a collaboration tool for graphic designers.
+A business-to-business start-up that sells ERPs for healthcare professionals faces challenges that are different than a collaboration tool for graphic designers.
 By segmenting out potential clients, we strive to get to know the specific pain points of every individual group, which helps us come up with tailor-made solutions.
 Averages can be misleading and without proper segmentation, you might run the risk of making the wrong strategic decisions for your video campaign.

 For example, if your goal is customer retention, useful segmentation criteria might be something like:

 - At-risk of canceling.
-The so-called churn rate: the rate at which your clients cancel their subscriptions, is a good metric to separate those who need more convincing to renew their subscription.
+The rate at which your clients cancel their subscriptions (also called a churn rate), is a good metric to separate those who need more convincing to renew their subscription.

 - Unprofitable customers – the ones that are low in value for your business, but cost you a lot to maintain.
 Identifying this group of people can help you turn things around and make them profitable.